MiDataInt/midataint.github.io/_docs/overview.md

 - <https://wilsonte-umich.shinyapps.io/mdi-script-generator>

-Alternatively, follow these instructions to clone the MDI manager repository and install the pipeline and app frameworks.
+Alternatively, follow these instructions to clone the MDI manager repository and install the pipeline and app frameworks using R.

 - <https://github.com/MiDataInt/mdi-manager#install-the-server-manager-and-framework>